 I am a prolific writer but I am not a professional journalist.
 Since 2004 I have been studying the emergence of social technology and its subsequent impact on business as unusual.
-My blog has over 1,000 post and growing daily.
-Over 10,000 comments and retweets from over 200,000 readers who find my observations useful.
+My blog is a journal of observations, commentary and simple stories that reflect what I see through the lens of my mind and heart.

 Below is a list of some of my publications.
-There are also links on the sidebar to get some of these publications free as Ebooks.
+There are also links to get some of these publications free as Ebooks.

 5X6 Social Media Revenue Matrix